nabarunDG/vaccinerumorcontrol/README.md

 <br><br>
 <br>
 # Watch the Demo
+Mass vaccinations, common side effects, and ubiquitous mobile phones mean millions will be searching for reliable information on handhelds.
+The envisioned platform focuses on SMS because it is the lowest threshold and most widespread.
 In this [1 minute demo video](https://vimeo.com/486023188) we show how to answer the three questions regarding vaccine side effects that patients find most important.
 1. Is it vaccine-related?
 2. How long will it last?
 3. What should I do now?